sports-performance/fitbit-demo/README.md

 https://dev.fitbit.com/build/reference/web-api/troubleshooting-guide/oauth2-tutorial/

 **steps.py:**
 A minimal demo app that illustrates how to retrieve step data for a week.
-You must first modify the ACCESS_TOKEN variable using your access token.
+You must first update the ACCESS_TOKEN variable.

 **fitbit_data.py:**